CosmicFusion/CosmicFusion/README.md

-## Welcome to my Software Workshop... more like Junkyard!
+## Welcome to my Software Workshop

 My name is Mohammed Ward Khaled Al-Nakchbandi, I'm a high school student in Syria whose passion in game modding eventually pulled him into the rabbit hole of software development and Linux*.